Import Content From CSV

 Configure other options as appropriate (see documentation on the External Content Syncer for further information)

-You can add one or all columns using a SELECT statement.
-The CSV’s filename is used in the FROM clause, i.e.,
+You can also add one or all columns using a SELECT statement.
+The filename of the CSV is used in the FROM clause, i.e.,

 SELECT * FROM staffprofiles